szGabu/MatterAMXX/README.md

 - The Specialists

-## Installation Instructions
+## Build Instructions

 - Download all requirements, plus the .sma file.
 - Place include files in the /scripting/includes directory.
 - Compile the plugin and install the newly generated .amxx file.
-(Remember to install the latest version of GRIP in your server)
+(Remember to install the latest version of AmxxEasyHttp in your server)

 ## Setting up MatterAMXX